 Supporting the workforce used to be so straightforward.
 Employees worked at the office.
 Seasonal staff reported in-person.
 Contractors used IT-sanctioned software, and new teams were issued corporate devices immediately following a merger or acquisition.
-Most users were on the corporate network, and the few who weren’t relied on a virtual private network (VPN) when accessing sensitive data remotely.
+Most users were on the corporate network, and the few who weren’t relied on VPN when accessing sensitive data remotely.

 Today, things look a lot different.
 More people are working from home than ever before, and many connect to public Wi-Fi on a regular basis.
 They use unsanctioned apps on corporate laptops, and access sanctioned ones on personal devices not managed by IT.

-With Azure Virtual Desktop and Citrix, organizations can support a wide variety of use cases by providing secure remote access to corporate apps and data—all while simplifying IT and lowering infrastructure and licensing costs.
+With Citrix desktop as a service solutions deployed on Microsoft Azure, organizations can support a wide variety of use cases by providing secure remote access to corporate apps and data—all while simplifying IT and lowering infrastructure and licensing costs.
 For example, you can:

-Leverage existing datacenter investments alongside virtual machines with hybrid and multi-cloud deployment options.
+Leverage existing datacenter investments alongside virtual machines with hybrid multi-cloud options.